priyal2221/frequency-caculator/README.md

-# Code components and a breif discription about the code
+# Code components and a breif description about the code

 1. This app has an item component rendering a table row as word with its frequency passed every type as props.
 2. In App.js component we have a search bar which fetches API using UseEffect hook .